msabramo/colorama/README.txt

     ESC [ 47 m      # white
     ESC [ 49 m      # reset

+    # cursor positioning
+    ESC [ x;y H     # position cursor at x,y

+    # clear the screen
+    ESC [ mode J    # clear the screen.
+Only mode 2 (clear entire screen)
+                    # is supported.
+It should be easy to add other modes,
+                    # let me know if that would be useful.

 Multiple numeric params to the 'm' command can be combined into a single sequence, eg::